qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/tutorial-part-3.rst

         }

 Now it's time to get this method working.
 But how do we load the data in qooxdoo?
-As it is a JSONP service, we can use the :doc:`JSONP data store <pages/data_binding/stores#jsonp_store>` contained in the data binding layer of qooxdoo.
+As it is a JSONP service, we can use the :ref:`JSONP data store <pages/data_binding/stores#jsonp_store>` contained in the data binding layer of qooxdoo.
 But we only want to create it once and not every time the method is called.
 Thats why we save the store as a private instance member and check for the existence of it before we create the store.
 Just take a look at the method implementation to see how it works.

 ::